-Before joining UCT, Annette was a doctoral researcher in the Illegal Markets research group at the Max Planck Institute for the Study of Societies in Germany.
-In the past, Annette worked as a senior researcher for the former Cape Town office of the Institute for Security Studies, a pan-African applied policy institute.
-She led and conducted research into organized crime and terrorism in Africa.
-Annette has worked as a researcher, consultant, and practitioner on a variety of organized crime, environmental security, and broader African security issues.
-She also acts as a senior research advisor to the Global Initiative against Transnational Organized Crime.
+Annette holds a PhD in Social Sciences and Economics from the International Max Planck Research School on the Social and Political Constitution of the Economy and the University of Cologne and a Master of Philosophy in Criminology from the University of Cape Town.
+While studying towards her PhD, Annette was a member of the Illegal Markets research group at the Max Planck Institute for the Study of Societies in Germany.
+In the past, Annette worked as a senior researcher for the Institute for Security Studies, a pan-African applied policy institute.
+She led and conducted research into organised crime and terrorist financing in Africa.
+Annette has worked as a researcher, consultant, and practitioner on a variety of organised crime, environmental security, and broader African security issues.
+She also acts as a senior research advisor to the Global Initiative against Transnational Organised Crime and is a member of the South African Department of Environmental Affairs-appointed task force against wildlife poisoning, the IUCN Green Criminology Specialist Group, IUCN commission on Environmental, Economic and Social Policy and IUCN Species Survival Commission on Sustainable Use and Livelihoods Group, Environmental Restorative Justice Network and several academic and policy review boards.

 Her current research focuses on the governance of safety and security with a specific focus on illegal wildlife economies and environmental futures, as well as the interface between licit and illicit economies and criminal networks.
-Annette and Clifford Shearing are working on a joint book project that explores why African rural communities might participate in illegal and legal wildlife economies and how alternative, community-oriented strategies can build community resilience against organized wildlife crimes.
-Conservation, the illegal wildlife trade and local communities will be published by Routledge in 2020.
+Annette and Clifford Shearing are working on a joint book project that explores why African rural communities might participate in illegal and legal wildlife economies and how alternative, community-oriented strategies can build community resilience against organised wildlife crimes.
+Pragmatic Conservation: Conservation, the illegal wildlife trade and local communities will be published by Routledge in 2021.

 Dewey, M., Dohmen, C. Engwicht, N. and Hübschle, A. 2019: Schattenwirtschaft: Die Macht der illegalen Märkte.
 Berlin: Wagenbach.